How to Fix Mixed Content Error in WordPress

 Next, select the database tables to search—by default, all are selected, but you can choose specific tables or use the Ctrl+Click (Windows) or Cmd+Click (Mac) shortcuts.

 Then, scroll down to the ADDITIONAL SETTINGS section and enable the Run as dry run option.
 This allows you to review changes before applying them.
-Next, click the Run Search/Replace button
+Next, click the Run Search/Replace section.

 Dry run notice

 If you’re satisfied with the changes, uncheck the Run as dry run option and click on the Run Search/Replace button again to make the URL updates permanent.
-Once you’re done with the replacements, you can remove the plugin from your site.
+Once you’ve completed the replacements, you can remove the plugin from your site.

 3.3 Modify Your .htaccess File

-This method will involve adding code to a core WordPress file.
+This method involves adding code to a core WordPress file to enforce HTTPS and fix mixed content issues.

-Add this code to your website .htaccess file, but before the # END WordPress line
+Add the following code to your .htaccess file before the # END WordPress line:

-The code instructs the browser to automatically upgrade insecure requests to secure ones (HTTPS).
+You can easily edit .htaccess file using Rank Math.
+The code instructs the browser to upgrade insecure requests to secure ones (HTTPS) automatically.
 It’s recommended to back up the website before applying this code.

-We still recommend using the plugin or manual method to fix the mixed content error, as this method is advanced and only recommended for those comfortable with editing core files.
+We still recommend using the plugin or manual method to fix the mixed content error, as this method is advanced and only recommended for those who are comfortable editing core files.

 4 Frequently Asked Questions